Todd Scott & Lisa Danzl Scott

 Todd and Lisa met when they were both working in Yellowstone National Park in 1986.
 Together they journeyed to the Tahoe where, in an attempt to live off the land, Todd began home brewing, eventually working as a brew master in the Napa Valley while attending School at UC Davis.
 Yearning for the good life back in Montana, Todd and Lisa moved to Bozeman where he worked as the head brewer for Spanish Peaks for 10 years.
 Todd and Lisa opened Bozeman Brewing in 2001, and the rest is beer-making history in the making.

-Bill grew up in Arlington, Massachusetts and made his way to the Bozeman in search of wide-open spaces and fewer faces, loving life in a ski town that also has a bit of culture.
-When he’s not coming up with the latest BBC concoctions, he can be found skiing, snowboarding, hiking, running, playing guitar, and working with his horses.
+Bill grew up in Arlington, Massachusetts and made his way to Bozeman in search of wide-open spaces and fewer faces, loving life in a ski town that also has a bit of culture.
+When he’s not coming up with the latest BBC concoctions, he can be found skiing, snowboarding and playing guitar..

 Bill’s favorite BBC brew?
 Hopzone.
 It’s a recipe he worked on since his early home brew days, and has evolved over time to be his ultimate IPA.